jube-home/www.jube.io/_pages/agreements/jtos-version-1-3.md

 ---

+**12. Entire Agreement and Variations**
+12.1 This Agreement, together with any Work Orders or statements of work entered into under it, constitutes the entire and complete agreement between the parties and supersedes all prior negotiations, discussions, understandings, or agreements, whether written or oral, relating to its subject matter.
+12.2 No variation of this Agreement shall be effective unless:
+(a) made by way of a written letter of variation signed by duly authorised representatives of both parties; or
+(b) replaced by a superseding agreement signed by duly authorised representatives of both parties, which expressly states that it constitutes the complete agreement between the parties and supersedes this Agreement.
+12.3 Each party acknowledges that it has not relied upon any representation, warranty, or undertaking not expressly set out in this Agreement.

+---

-**12. Governing Law and Jurisdiction**
+**13. Governing Law and Jurisdiction**
-12.1 These Terms shall be governed by and construed in accordance with the laws of England and Wales.
+13.1 These Terms shall be governed by and construed in accordance with the laws of England and Wales.
-12.2 Subject to Clause 10 (ADR), the courts of England and Wales shall have exclusive jurisdiction to settle any dispute arising under or in connection with these Terms.
+13.2 Subject to Clause 10 (ADR), the courts of England and Wales shall have exclusive jurisdiction to settle any dispute arising under or in connection with these Terms.

-**13. Data Processing Compliance** 13.1 For the purposes of the UK GDPR and the EU GDPR (GDPR), the parties acknowledge that JOL acts as a data processor.
-The terms and obligations relating to our processing of Personal Data are set out in Appendix A: Data Processing (GDPR) which forms an integral part of the JTOS.

 ---